taehwanlee83/SIS-Advisor/README.md

 - This repository includes processed simulation outputs (CSV format) used in the paper.

 - Note: The original K-SPICE® simulation model cannot be distributed due to licensing restrictions.
-MCL files on data directory are only applicable if you have a proper license and S/W of K-SPICE.
+MCL (Model Control Language) files on data directory are only applicable if you have a proper license and S/W of K-SPICE.

 - However, the provided CSV files and scripts are sufficient to fully reproduce the results reported in the paper.